brianyip496/Hydroleak/README.md

 Camera system: Idea under consideration.
 (Use camera to track triangular leak detector on water meter)

 Our current plan: Flow rate system (Flow sensor and flow switch.
-If flow is not zero, there's a leak)
+If flow is not zero, and faucet are off,there's a leak)

 How it works